tchaudhry91/ts2019-challenges/docs/content/ops-tools/challenge2.md

 Hint: use `tcpdump -nn` with verbose to find header value

 Your code will be seen in the output of `tcpdump` command.
-Use only header field value without fileld name.
+Use only header field value (e.g key: value) without fileld name.

 <a href="https://ctf.ts2019.adobe.com/challenges#OpsToolKit2" target="_blank">Link to enter flag </a>